- A cochlear implant is a device that is surgically inserted into your inner ear to provide sound signals directly to your brain.

 - If your child needs a cochlear implant, the younger they have it put in, the better their speech and language development can be.

 - After the implant is inserted, it must be tuned to your ear and then you will need rehabilitation to train your brain to recognise the sound signals.

 - If you develop an ear infection, a fever, or any other ear symptoms when you have a cochlear implant, see your doctor immediately.

-A cochlear implant is a small electronic device that is surgically inserted into a person's inner ear - the cochlea - to help them hear better.
-The implant stimulates the hearing nerve and provides sound signals directly to the brain.
+A cochlear implant is a small electronic device that is surgically inserted into the cochlea, a part of your inner ear, to help you hear better.
+The implant stimulates your hearing nerve to provide sound signals directly to your brain.
 Cochlear implants are also known as 'bionic ears'.

 It is suitable for people who:

 - can't overcome their hearing loss with hearing aids